Robert van Bolderick is of both Swedish and Dutch descent, born in Stockholm, 1968.

-Robert will often create an image in which the meanings of the adjacent symbols change, using hieroglyphs and cave paintings along with the modern symbols of our mass media society, old family pictures, notes, recent events, or historical extracts in text and images.
-This creates a picture where these symbols lose their inherent symbolic value and become part of a new image.
+Robert will often create an image in which the meanings of the adjacent symbols change, using hieroglyphs and cave paintings along with the modern symbols, old family pictures, notes, recent events, or historical extracts in text and images.
+This well-known imagery loses its inherent symbolic value and becomes part of a new image.

 “When you first meet Robert van Boldericks paintings one feels an irresistible urge to start twisting and turning on them.
 Of course you do not do it, but instead try to move closer to not miss any important detail.
 Photographs, sheet music, newspaper articles, and much other stuff listed, flanked by small primitive figures and symbols.”